Ghajini (2008 film): Plot

 Sunita, a medical student, is investigating the anterograde amnesia case of Sanjay Singhania, the chairman of Air Voice, an infamous telecommunications company.
-Sunita does her investigation against her professor Dr. Debkumar Mitra's wishes as Sanjay is under criminal investigation.
+Sunita does her investigation against her professor's wishes as Sanjay is under criminal investigation.
 Sanjay, who loses his memory every 15 minutes, uses a system of photographs, notes, and tattoos on his body to recover his memory and remember his mission of avenging the murder of his fiancée Kalpana Shetty, who was killed by Ghajini Dharmatma, a kingpin and a notable socialite in Mumbai.

-Meanwhile, Inspector Arjun Yadav of Mumbai Police investigates a recent murder committed by Sanjay of one of Ghajini's men at his house.
-He tracks Sanjay to his apartment and sneaks inside, knocking him unconscious and tying him to the chair he was sitting on.
+Inspector Arjun Yadav investigates a recent murder committed by Sanjay of one of Ghajini's men at his house.
+He tracks Sanjay to his apartment and knocks him unconscious.
 While searching his apartment, he finds a diary in his drawer and begins to read it.
 Arjun learns that Sanjay, a successful entrepreneur and second generation businessman, met Kalpana, a struggling model after planning to install an advertising billboard for his company above her apartment.
 When his agents approach Kalpana about it, her boss misinterprets it as a romantic advance and encourages her to accept it.
-It is later revealed that the company already found out that not only the apartment was on rent but she also didn't pay the rent for two months.
-However, Kalpana decides to pose as Sanjay's girlfriend, after seeing that the false story elevates her influence at work.
-After learning about the false rumor from local tabloids, Sanjay angrily plans to confront Kalpana.
-On the drive to her workplace, his convoy of cars is stuck in traffic.
-In that moment, Sanjay witnesses a young woman help a bunch of disabled school girls cross a ditch to enter a museum they had come to visit.
-He is deeply moved by her kindness.
-When he finally arrives at the ad company, he discovers that this kind-hearted woman is, in fact, Kalpana.
-Her cheerful personality, humor, and altruism capture his attention, and he decides to keep his identity a secret.
+Kalpana decides to pose as Sanjay's girlfriend, after seeing that the false story elevates her influence at work.
+After learning about the rumor from local tabloids, Sanjay angrily plans to confront Kalpana.
+On the drive to her workplace, Sanjay witnesses a young woman help a bunch of disabled school girls cross a ditch to enter a museum, and he is deeply moved by her kindness.
+When he finally arrives at the ad company, he discovers that this kind-hearted woman is Kalpana.
+Her cheerful personality and humor capture his attention, and he decides to keep his identity a secret.
 Posing as a struggling model named Sachin Chauhan, he spends time with Kalpana as an ordinary man, and the two fall deeply in love.
-The diary ends with Sanjay proposing to Kalpana on New Year's Eve.
-With him deciding to reveal his true identity if she accepts, but to walk away as Sachin if she doesn't.
+The diary ends with Sanjay proposing to Kalpana on New Year's Eve, with him deciding to reveal his true identity if she accepts, but to walk away as Sachin if she doesn't.